-CDs are neat investments.
-Your money may be FDIC insured (where applicable), and you can earn more interest than youll get from a savings account.
+CDs are great investments if you want to keep money safe.
+Funds may be FDIC insured (where applicable), and you can earn more interest than you’ll get from a savings account.
 There has to be a catch, right?

 There is.
 CDs are designed to be longer-term investments.
-Theyre not like your checking account where you can have multiple transactions (deposits and/or withdrawals) each day.
+They’re not like your checking account, which allow multiple transactions (deposits and/or withdrawals) each day.

-Why cant the bank just give you the higher rate and let you use the money whenever you feel like it?
+Why can’t the bank just give you the higher rate and let you use the money whenever you feel like it?
 Because the bank has also made commitments with the money.
-The bank loans money to other customers and buys investments (like bonds, for example) that have maturities much like CDs.
-If you demand your money early, the bank might have to pay a penalty elsewhere.
+The bank lends money to other customers and buys investments (like bonds, for example) that have maturities much like CDs.
+If you demand your money early, the bank might have to pay a “penalty” elsewhere.

 How Much is a CD Penalty?

 Banks will typically charge you a penalty that amounts to some of the interest you would have earned if you held the CD to maturity.
 You might see it quoted as “90 days of interest” for early withdrawal.
 There is no maximum penalty amount, so make sure you read the fine print.

 A sampling of several institutions shows that you’d pay 30 to 90 days of interest on CDs that have less than a one-year term.
 For CDs with a term longer than a year, you can expect to pay at least 90 days worth of interest.
 As the term lengthens, so does the penalty.
 Your situation could be different, so make sure you find out before you do anything rash.

 Things can get Expensive